Portuguese India: Afonso de Albuquerque

-Early years
+16th to 17th century

-In 1520, the Portuguese extended their dominion over the town of Rachol, as in that year, Krishnadevaraya captured the Rachol Fort and delivered it to the Portuguese, in exchange for mutual defence pact against the Deccan Sultanates.
+In 1520, the Portuguese extended their dominion over the town of Rachol when Krishnadevaraya captured Rachol Fort and delivered it to the Portuguese in exchange for a mutual defence pact against the Deccan Sultanates.

-In 1526, John III of Portugal granted the city of Goa and its town hall the same legal status as Lisbon, in a foral in which the general laws and privileges of the city, its town hall, and the local Hindu community were detailed – especially important since at the time the native laws of Goa were still not written, instead being handled by councils of elders or religious judges and passed down orally (thus prone to abuses).
+In 1526, John III of Portugal granted the city of Goa and its town hall the same legal status as Lisbon, in a foral in which the general laws and privileges of the city, its town hall, and the local Hindu community were detailed.
+This document is of special historical significance, since at the time the native laws of Goa were passed down by oral tradition; the foral is the first time they enter the written historical record.

-There were Portuguese settlements in and around the Coromandel region.
-The Luz Church in the Mylapore neighbourhood of Madras (Chennai) was the first church that the Portuguese built in the area in 1516, the São Tomé or San Thome shrine was rebuilt by them 1522.
-They also built the first structures at the Basilica of Our Lady of the Mount, Bandra, the Our Lady of Velankanni shrine and the Cathedral of Our Lady of Miracles; which are among the important Christian pilgrimage sites of South Asia.
+By 1530 there were Portuguese settlements in and around the Coromandel region.
+The Luz Church in the Mylapore neighbourhood of Madras (Chennai), built in 1516, was the first in the area built by the Portuguese.
+The shrine of São Tomé or San Thome, built upon the purported site of his martyrdom, was found by the Portuguese in a state of neglect in 1517; they rebuilt it in 1522.

-Several colonies were also acquired from the Sultan of Guzerat in the north Konkan region: Damaon was sacked in 1531 and ceded in 1539; Salsette, the seven islands of Bombay, Chaul and Bassein (Vasai) in 1534; Diu ceded in 1535.
+Several colonies were also acquired from the Sultan of Guzerat in the north Konkan region: Daman was sacked in 1531 and ceded in 1539; Salsette, the seven islands of Bombay, Chaul and Bassein (Vasai) in 1534; and Diu, in 1535.
 These would jointly come to be known as the Northern Province of Portuguese India.
-It extended almost 100 km along the west-coast from Daman to Chaul, and in places 30–50 km inland.
-The territory (province) of Portuguese Bombay had its city centre in and around the Bassein Fort; subject to the viceroy in the capital (metropole) of Velha Goa in south Konkan country, along with other colonies in the Indian subcontinent, such as Portuguese Ceylon and Portuguese Chittagong.
+The province extended almost 100 km along the west coast from Daman to Chaul and in some places 30–50 km inland.
+The territory of Portuguese Bombay had its city centre in and around the Bassein Fort; its administrative capital, and the sea of the viceroy, was Velha Goa in south Konkan country.
+From here, the viceroy exercised imperial power over Goa and Portugal's other colonies in the Indian subcontinent, such as Portuguese Ceylon and Portuguese Chittagong.

-The Ottoman Empire carried out the Siege of Diu in 1538, with a strong fleet under the command of the Ottoman governor of Egypt Sulaiman Pasha for four months, with the aid of a large army provided by the Sultan of Guzerat; however they were ultimately forced to retreat with considerable losses.
-The successful defense of Dio by captain António da Silveira against overwhelming odds was a battle of annihilation, is one of the most celebrated exploits in Portuguese history, and frequently compared to the Great Siege of Malta.
-On the occasion, the Portuguese captured the Tiro de Diu, a massive Guzerati bombard.
+The Ottoman Empire laid the Siege of Diu in 1538, with a strong fleet under the command of the Ottoman governor of Egypt Sulaiman Pasha.
+The siege lasted for four months, with the aid of a large army provided by the Sultan of Guzerat; after a failed assault on the fortress, and in the face of a huge fleet of Portuguese reinforcements, they were ultimately forced to retreat with considerable losses.
+The successful defence of Dio by captain António da Silveira against overwhelming odds is one of the most celebrated exploits in Portuguese history.
+During the siege, the Portuguese captured the Tiro de Diu, a massive Guzerati bombard.